Blog

 Jun 1, 2021

 I wrote my first formal research proposal for a software fellowship offered by The Molecular Sciences Software Institute(MolSSI).
-MolSSI invited two-page proposals on designing software for challenging computational chemistry problems.
-My proposal was not recommended for funding but there were some valuable lessons I learned from this experience.
+MolSSI invited two-page proposals on developing software for challenging computational chemistry problems.
+My proposal was not recommended for funding, but there were some valuable lessons I learned from this experience.

 Read More